robotlearn/pyrobolearn/docs/source/simulators.rst

 Simulators
 ==========

 The simulator is the starting point in the **PyRoboLearn** (PRL) framework.
 To avoid a tight coupling with a particular simulator, a ``Simulator`` interface class (from which all the other simulators inherit from) has been implemented.
-Other .
+The ``Simulator`` interface notably provides a common interface such that it provides features in the same way without regard to the simulator.
+For instance, a quaternion might be returned as [x,y,z,w] with one simulator, while with another it could be returned as [w,x,y,z].
+This is addressed by the ``Simulator`` interfaces which uses only one convention, and convert if necessary the quaternion returned by the inner simulator.

-We provide the ``Bullet`` interface, which uses the ``pybullet`` library.
+Currently, the fully supported simulator is ``pybullet`` through the ``Bullet`` interface.
+Other simulators such as ``MuJoCo``, ``Dart`` and ``Raisim`` are partially implemented but their full integration is still in progress.

 The general idea is that you would be able to change the simulator if you wish without having to modify any other lines of code.
 See example below.

 Design